SucreLab/AlveolEye/README.md

   - **On Windows/Linux**: Ctrl + Shift + T
   - **On macOS**: Cmd + Shift + T
   - **Switch theme through napari preferences**

-    a.
-In the menu bar at the top of the screen, select "napari."
+    - In the menu bar at the top of the screen, select "napari."

-    b.
-In the dropdown, select "Preferences."
+    - In the dropdown, select "Preferences."

-    c.
-In the menu on the left, click "Appearance."
+    - In the menu on the left, click "Appearance."

-    e.
-Under the theme dropdown, select "dark," "light," or "system," according to personal preference.
+    - Under the theme dropdown, select "dark," "light," or "system," according to personal preference.